 Orcutt’s purchase was directly from the seller, so no real estate agents were involved.
-This saved on commission, but without someone to advise her, Orcutt made two crucial missteps: She didn’t get a home inspection and did not do a full walk-through before closing.
+This saved on commission, but without someone to advise her, Orcutt made two crucial missteps: She didn’t get a home inspection and didn’t do a full walk-through before closing.

-“Don’t be timid, shy or intimidated about the process,” says Orcutt.
+“Don’t be timid, shy, or intimidated about the process,” Orcutt says.
 “You’re going to sink a lot of money into this.
 Make a smart buying decision and do your homework.”

 3. Don’t Fall in Love

 When shopping for a new home, leave your heart at the door.
 Love at first sight is so easy, especially when you’re looking at homes that are a step up from where you are now.

 I remember the feeling of “this is my future!” that cascaded upon me when I first walked into my current house.
 It had everything we needed: a backyard, a garage and tons of natural light.
 By the time we started talking money I was so intoxicated by the idea of me in that house that I glossed over facts, such as that the down payment required might exceed how much we’d earn on the sale of our current home.
 It somehow seemed inconsequential because I was in love, and that would make it all OK, right?

 Wrong.
 Don’t shop with your heart.
 Shop with your mind and be guided by your monthly budget.
 And don’t look at houses that are beyond what you can afford because that’s the quickest path to disappointment.

 When we bought our house, our real estate agent called us with great news: The perfect house for us was set to go on the market that evening at 5 p.m.
 We had to drop what we were doing and race to meet her there.
 When we walked in, the house was definitely a dream.
 However, it was slightly more than what we’d hoped to pay.